 - Macbook Pro

-What are the symptoms of "Your Mac Is Heavily Damaged" Scam on your Mac?
+What Are The Symptoms of "Your Mac Is Heavily Damaged" Scam On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active:

 Symptom #1: Your Mac may become slow and has poor performance in general.